Beaver Creek vs Vail

 What’s the difference between skiing Beaver Creek and skiing Vail?
 It’s a question our Guest Experience teams get all the time, so we thought we’d offer our deep knowledge of both resorts to help you choose the best destination for your family or group.
 Curious how Vail stacks up with Breckenridge instead?
 Check out our post on Vail vs Breckenridge to learn more.

-Although they’re often lumped together, Beaver Creek and Vail are very distinct, with their own histories, culture and feel, offerings, and amenities (although we do present both destinations together on our Vail Seasonal and Long-term rentals page, as we list our seasonal rentals throughout the entire valley).
+Although they’re often lumped together, Beaver Creek and Vail are very distinct, with their own histories, culture and feel, offerings, and amenities (although we do present both destinations together on our Vail Seasonal and Long-term rentals page).
 Before we get into the differences between the two, a quick run through history may help set the scene.

 The Vail Ski Resort dates back to 1962, preceding the actual incorporation of the town by four years.
 So it’s safe to say skiing isn’t just in the town’s roots -- it’s the complete foundation.
 Boasting some of the most skiable terrain in the country (it currently ranks third behind #1 Park City and #2 Big Sky) with 5,289 acres, Vail consistently ranks as one of the best places to ski in North America.

 Vail’s owners had been eyeing the valley that is now Beaver Creek for decades, hoping to develop it into its own ski resort, but it wasn’t until 1980 that this dream became a reality.
 Beaver Creek was developed and founded by the then-owner of Vail Resorts (at that time known as Vail Associates) and wasn't part of Vail's recent buying spree in the 1990s and 2000s.
 So, Beaver Creek was founded on the same principles as Vail but has been cultivating its own identity for nearly 40 years -- a huge factor in what drives its appeal.

 Are Vail and Beaver Creek connected?